erjosito/AzureBlackMagic/README.md

   --settings "{'fileUris': ['$scripturl'],'commandToExecute': '$scriptcmd'}"
 ```

-## PowerShell Cheat Sheet
+## PowerShell for Windows VM

+These commands deploy a Windows VM in an availability set, and over a Custom Script Extension the following actions are executed:

+* All data disks are joined into a virtual disk, partitioned and mounted to a drive
+* IIS role is activated
+* Chocolatey is installed
+* PHP is installed over Chocolatey
+* IIS is configured to use PHP
+* A web page is downloaded

-Define some variables, including credentials retrieved from a key vault:
+The first step is to define some variables, including credentials retrieved from a key vault:

 ```
 $resGrp = 'mytestw2016'